nivedita-watpade/Learning-React/Notes.md

 2️⃣ Persist local variables between renders

 State is a built-in object used to store data that can change within a component.
 When the state changes, React automatically re-renders the component to update the UI.

+-useState is a hook. useSate is used to preserve component's data and update/render the UI.
+-useState returns an array at index 0.
+It contains initail state value .
+At index 1 contains the setter function to update the state.
+Ex. const[step, setStep] = useState();
+-Hooks are always start with use keyword like useState, useEffect, useRef etc.